 - Bring the mixture to a hard boil in a pot that’s about double the size of the mixture as it will bubble up.
 Keep the hard boil going until it reaches about 215F.
 In the photo below, you’ll see a lot of bubbles and some opaque patches.
 That’s fine.
 I don’t skim.
 I think you just end up, skimming off pectin.

 - Start testing the marmalade, making sure you take the pan off the heat while you’re testing so the mixture doesn’t continue to cook.

-- I like a temperature of about 115-118F.
+- I like a temperature of about 115-118F and if I’m being precise, I like it at 116F.
+At that temperature it’s thickened but still a bit loose.
 This takes around 5-10 minutes depending on what kind of a pan you’re using and how powerful your burners are.
 For me, 220F is too high and doesn’t taste as fresh.

 - Fill your jars, once you’re happy with the gel.
+Insert the wooden skewer and jiggle it gently to eliminate air bubbles.
 Wipe the tops with your lint free towel moistened with hot water.
 Place the lids on the jars and tighten with you’re fingertips.
 Place on a rack to cool.
 The lids should pop in about 30 minutes.
 If you get one that doesn’t, just store it in the fridge.

 INSTRUCTIONS FOR ENGLISH STYLE MARMALADE

-- Cut lemons lengthwise in eights and then crosswise into thin triangles.
+- Cut lemons lengthwise in eighths and then crosswise into thin triangles.

 - Weigh them and put them in a pot with an equal amount of water.
 The water should cover the fruit but if not, add more water.